 New Year’s Eve in Los Angeles attracts people from all over the globe who are looking for a hopping metropolitan scene without the typical winter snow.
 There’s no need to fear street salt getting on those new leather boots in this palm tree-filled paradise.

 For a guaranteed L.A.
 NYE party, the club circuit will not disappoint.
 Every popular dancing and DJ spot will host a New Year’s bash that’s sure to keep a body grooving well past the stroke of midnight.
 Whether in the heart of Hollywood, on the boulevards of West Hollywood, or in a gritty Downtown L.A. warehouse, venues will be popping bottles all over town.

-At the Roosevelt Hollywood Hotel, the ball drop is celebrated during the annual Saints or Sinners NYE Ball.
-The event takes over the entire hotel, from Tropicana to Teddy’s, with revelers dressed in their sexiest angelic threads, or most depraved devilish gear.
+One of the best 2018 New Year's parties will be the NYE party with Chris Malinchak at LA Mother.
+At the Roosevelt Hollywood Hotel, the ball drop is celebrated during their annual New Year's party as well.
+The event takes over the entire hotel with revelers dressed in their sexiest angelic threads, or most depraved devilish gear.